 Seaside Fare and Culture

 A quick jaunt from Edam is the picturesque fishing village of Volendam.
-A popular coastal hotspot, Vollendam is full of Dutch clichés and is known for its bustling harbor.
-It is among the few places in Holland where the inhabitants still don traditional Dutch costume.
+A popular coastal hotspot, Volendam is full of Dutch clichés and is known for its bustling harbor.
+It is among the few places in Holland where the inhabitants still don traditional Dutch costumes.
 Even visitors have the opportunity to suit up in folk dress at a number of local photo studios such as Foto de Boer and Fotoshop Volendam.
-Don’t forget to stroll along the dike and witness gulls as they dive bomb the fishing boats moored in the harbor.
-Another must-see is the stilted Visafslag, once a fish auction house, is one of Volendam’s central landmarks, and defines the town’s architectural flare.
+Don’t forget to stroll along the dike and witness gulls as they dive-bomb the fishing boats moored in the harbor.
+Another must-see is the stilted Visafslag.
+Once a fish auction house, it is one of Volendam’s central landmarks, and defines the town’s architectural flare.
 Not to be overlooked, the area is dotted with a handful of notable churches.
 The aroma of baked and fried seafood fills the air.
 Visitors can indulge in the local cuisine at one of many seaside restaurants whose dining rooms afford guests a romantic view of the bay.